 Beulah, Kansas – Extinct in Crawford County

 Beulah, Kansas, is an unincorporated community and officially an extinct town in Crawford County.
-Located in Sheridan Township, the town was founded in 1874 by a colony of Methodists.
+Located in Sheridan Township, the town was founded in 1874 by a Methodist colony.
 The settlement gained a post office on December 31, 1874.
-It also was a station on the St. Louis and San Francisco Railroad.
+It was also a station on the St. Louis and San Francisco Railroad.
 The Methodist church was completed in 1881.

 By 1910, it had a money order post office, express and telegraph service, a good local trade, and a population of 100.
 Beulah remained a small community in the following decades.
 Its post office closed on March 15, 1955.